edgarroman/zappa-django-guide/docs/walk_database.md

 zappa manage dev migrate
 ```

-And repeat this process everytime you make model changes.
+And repeat this process every time you make model changes.

 ## Create your Django superuser